-- Main circuit breaker in the event power goes out. - Gas shut off valve turn off during emergencies/disasters for safety. - GFI plug(s) so you can check them if your plugs or appliances in the bathroom, kitchen, patio or garage fail to work. - Electric and/or gas meters to check your utility bills. - The main water shutoff valve in case of major flooding. - The main water shutoff valve for sprinkler system (if equip). - Water shutoff valves below the sinks and behind toilets in case of water leaks. - Fire extinguishers (if equip).
+- Main circuit breaker in the event power goes out. - Gas shut off valve turn off during emergencies/disasters for safety. - GFI plug(s) so you can check them if your plugs or appliances in the bathroom, kitchen, patio or garage fail to work. - Electric and/or gas meters to check your utility bills. - The main water shutoff valve in case of major flooding. - The main water shutoff valve for the sprinkler system (if equipped). - Water shutoff valves below the sinks and behind toilets in case of water leaks. - Fire extinguishers (if equipped).

-If you are uncertain about any of the above items, contact your PMI management team for help or access the Resident Resource page on our website. https://www.westminsterpropertymanagementinc.com/
+If you are uncertain about any of the above items, contact your PMI management team for help.